 The National Airsport Control (NAC) has administrative responsibility for a nation's sport aviation activities, such as issuing Sporting Licences.
 The verification of national records and other responsibilities are often delegated to the national gliding body.
 In SC3 and SC3C, NAC refers to either body.
-See SC3C-1.3 for recommended practices by NACs.
+See SC3C-1.2 and 1.3 for recommended practices by NACs.

 - a.
 ORGANISING NAC The pilot's nationality or residency determines the NAC responsible for issuing them a Sporting Licence, certifying the pilot's achievement and, in the case of a World or Continental record, sending the record claim dossier to the FAI, regardless of where the record attempt took place. - b.
-CONTROLLING NAC When a record or badge flight originates in a country other than that of the organising NAC, the NAC of the host country shall control the flight and may appoint OOs of the organizing NAC to act on its behalf if it so chooses. - If appointed by the controlling NAC, the OO may forward the completed claim directly to the organizing NAC. - If an OO has not been authorised to act on a claim by the controlling NAC, the organizing NAC shall not accept that claim unless the controlling NAC has first received the claim and verifies to the organizing NAC that the flight was flown legally. - c.
+CONTROLLING NAC When a record or badge flight originates in a country other than that of the organising NAC, the NAC of the host country shall control the flight. - Visiting OOs may be appointed (prior to the flight) by the controlling NAC to act on its behalf.
+The OO may forward the completed claim directly to the organizing NAC after the controlling NAC has reviewed the claim and confirms to the organizing NAC that the flight was flown legally. - c.
 If a controlling NAC does not exist or is inactive in a country, the organizing NAC may control a record or badge flight there.
-If the organizing NAC is not sure of the current FAI status of a country, it shall contact sports@fai.org (or sec.gen@fai.org (if FAI Sports is unavailable).
+If the organizing NAC is not sure of the current FAI status of a country, it shall contact sports@fai.org (or sec.gen@fai.org if FAI Sports is unavailable).